carterdemars/bc-tool-demand-sensing-poc/README.md

 - [ ] set up to run in a docker container
 - [ ] create page for viewing uploaded data?
 - [ ] consider some sort of progress bar
+- [ ] See https://getbootstrap.com/docs/4.0/components/forms/ for adding more forms